antitelharsic/antitelharsic/README.md

-👋 Hi, I’m @antitelharsic
+👋 Hi, I’m @misterwigglesworth
-👀 I’m interested in the intersection of AI and math education 🌱 I’m currently learning web dev and machine learning 💞️ I’m looking to collaborate on AI tools that will change the face of math education 📫 How to reach me: https://twitter.com/AlertFoxes
+👀 I’m interested in the intersection of AI and math education 🌱 I’m currently learning web dev and machine learning 💞️ I’m looking to collaborate on AI tools that will change the face of math education 📫 How to reach me: https://twitter.com/empamathic

 <!---
 antitelharsic/antitelharsic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.